awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-control-details.md

 The finding list uses tabs that display different subsets of the list\.
 On most of the tabs, the finding list shows findings that have a workflow status of `NEW`, `NOTIFIED`, or `RESOLVED`\.
 A separate tab displays `SUPPRESSED` findings\.

-For each finding, the list provides access to details about the finding and the associated resource\.
+For each finding, the list provides access to its compliance status and details about the finding and the associated resource\.
 You can also set the workflow status of each finding and send findings to custom actions\.

 See [Viewing and taking action on control findings](securityhub-control-manage-findings.md)\.